-During the early 1900's the community's chief claim to fame was the home of the undefeated heavyweight champion of the world, James J. Jeffries, who bought a 107-acre ranch where he raised alfalfa and purebred cattle.
-The ranch house was located at what is now Buena Vista Street and Victory Boulevard.
+During the early 1900's, Burbank's main claim to fame was as the home of the undefeated heavyweight champion of the world, James J. Jeffries, who bought a 107-acre ranch where he raised alfalfa and purebred cattle.
+His ranch house was located at what is now Buena Vista Street and Victory Boulevard.